Jacky Vincent: Personal life

-Vincent moved to the United States at the age of 20 and lives in Las Vegas, Nevada.
+Vincent moved to the United States at the age of 20 and now lives in Las Vegas.

-In his spare time, besides playing guitar, he has stated that he practices the piano, has a passion for keyboard and plays a Korg Triton Extreme 88.
-He can be heard playing keyboard solos in songs 'Soul Shines Through' – (Life Imitating Art) and 'Grand Uppah' – (Life Imitating Art).
-His keyboard inspirations include YUHKI of the Japanese band GALNERYUS and Janne Wirman of the bands Warmen and Children of Bodom.

-He trains in Muay Thai, enjoys playing video games and is an avid fan of RPGs, fantasy, and anime.
-His favorite games are Final Fantasy 7, Final Fantasy 8, and The Legend of Zelda Ocarina of Time.
-He enjoyed drawing in an anime style, but this was later replaced with guitar playing.

 Gear

 Guitars

-Jacky Vincent has previously used Jackson guitars as his main instruments, and owns 1 Dinky and 2 Soloists.
-However, he is now endorsed by Dean Guitars.
-He now has two signature Dean Guitars, one of which is the main guitar he uses.
-It comes in purple, has 24 frets, has EMG pickups, and has a Floyd Rose Special bridge.
+Jacky Vincent has previously used Jackson Guitars as his main instruments, and owns 1 Dinky and 2 Soloists.
+He later switched to playing and endorsing Dean Guitars, eventually developing his own signature model with the company.
+Vincent had two signature guitars with the brand.
+His first model was a 24 fret neck-thru superstrat in a solid purple finish with a Floyd Rose Special bridge and EMG pickups.

-His other signature Dean guitar has the classic superstrat HSH configuration, has a bolt-on neck and comes in black finish with purple hardware and a maple neck.
+His later signature model had the classic superstrat HSH configuration, with a bolt-on neck, in a solid black finish with purple hardware and a maple neck.

 Dean Guitars Endorsee

-Vincent demonstrated Dean guitars on their stand at the 2013 and 2014 NAMM show in Anaheim California and was a guest at several Dean Guitar owners' clinics at Deans factory in Florida, working with Dean guitar owners to improve their techniques and to get the best out of their instruments.
-Dean were so impressed with Vincent's friendly style and technical ability that they approached him to ask if he'd be a Brand Ambassador.
+Vincent demonstrated Dean guitars on their stand at the 2013 and 2014 NAMM show in Anaheim California and was a guest at several Dean Guitar owners' clinics at Deans factory in Florida, working with Dean guitar owners.
 As a result, Vincent gave a series of guitar clinics at Dean stores around China in 2016.

-Vincent also plays a Kiesel Vader guitar that has been fitted with his favourite Di Marzio Evolution pick-ups.
+Vincent is currently endorsed by Kiesel Guitars and plays their Vader model that has been fitted with his favourite Di Marzio Evolution pick-ups.
 Being headless means that there is less weight to support so he can concentrate on his left hand technique and a Dimarzio John Petrucci strap gets the instrument high enough to play at speed standing up.

-For effects he uses a Fractal AX FX 2 XL loaded into a Gator flight case and Pro Tools in his studio.
+For effects he uses a Fractal Audio Axe FX 2 XL loaded into a Gator flight case and Pro Tools in his studio.

-Pickups

-Vincent nowadays uses DiMarzio Evolution pickups in both neck and bridge positions.